zouppen/filemagie/README.md

 to be stored in fragments during transfer but allowing space and time efficient merge of the results.

-NB!
-On btrfs the file "seams" need to be at multiples of the fundamental block size of the underlying file system.
+**NB!** To benefit from reflink feature, on Btrfs the file "seams" need to be at multiples of the fundamental block size of the file system.
 Otherwise, warning is printed and a regular copy is performed.
 To see the block size of current directory, you may `stat -fc %S .`.
+Also, the files need to be on a same file system.

 ## Building

-Requires GLib 2 (Debian package `libglib2.0-dev` to build).
+Requires GLib 2 (Debian package `libglib2.0-dev`) to build.
 The process of building is a normal CMake one:

 ```sh
 mkdir build